cthoyt/cthoyt.github.io/_posts/2023/2023-01-03-biocuration2023-abstract.md

 responsibilities and authority (e.g., for reviewing/merging changes to the code/data) across multiple institutions such that it is more robust to fluctuation in funding and personnel that can also be updated over time.
-It prescribes liberal attribution and acknowledgement of the individuals and institutions (both internal and external to the project) who contribute on a variety of levels (e.g., code, data, discussion, funding).
+It prescribes liberal attribution and acknowledgment of the individuals and institutions (both internal and external to the project) who contribute on a variety of levels (e.g., code, data, discussion, funding).
 More generally, our model requires that a minimal governance model is codified and instituted as